-I’m seldom surprised when traveling, having seen my share of hotel rooms ranging from unusual to uber luxurious.
+I’m seldom surprised when traveling, having seen my share of hotel rooms ranging from unusual to uber-luxurious.
 Yet last fall, my first visit to the Hocking Hills region of Ohio did just that.
-Stunning scenery, spectacular leaf-peeping, and a full slate of experiences from zip lining to wine tasting, Ohio’s Hocking Hills also features one-of-a-kind and quirky lodging options.
+Stunning scenery, spectacular leaf-peeping, and a full slate of experiences from zip lining to wine tasting, Ohio’s Hocking Hills also feature one-of-a-kind and quirky lodging options.
 Affordable and offbeat, your Ohio hotel stay can include sleeping in an antique train caboose, old school house, general store, yurts, cabins, and more.

 Among this unusual lodging company’s offerings are a restored general store/post office (where I overnighted last fall), with its original scale, shelving and other vintage touches.
 The old Dunkle Schoolhouse, a 1926 B&O train caboose and an Ohio early farmhouse are also available for overnight accommodations.
-Historic Host’s Salt & Pepper Shaker Museum, two historic B&Bs and several charming little cottages, cabins and a caboose in its Fiddlestix Village round out the offerings.
+The Salt & Pepper Shaker Museum, two historic B&Bs and several charming little cottages, cabins and a caboose in its Fiddlestix Village round out the offerings.
 Each is lovingly restored so guests enjoy a comfortable yet authentic overnight stay that carefully preserves the rich history of not just the shelter, but the Hocking Hills region itself.

 At Boulders Edge Cabin and Tipi Retreat allows visitors to experience the magic and tranquility of camping in traditional Sioux Native American tipis, reminiscent of “Dances with Wolves.”
 Each tipi sleeps 10 comfortably, sits on a wooden deck and has a wood-burning stove inside.
-Guests provide their own sleeping gear cot or mattress, sleeping bag and chairs.
-But picnic tables, fire rings and a solar shower are provided.
+Guests provide their own sleeping gear cot or mattress, sleeping bag, and chairs.
+But picnic tables, fire rings, and a solar shower are provided.

 A Mongolian yurt offers yet another option for visitors seeking to sleep in the unusual.
 Salt Creek Retreats’ cabins and yurt sits on 60 secluded acres near miles of private trails, a fishing pond, scenic overlook and a river for swimming.
-Dog friendly and fully stocked with dishes, utensils, pillows, chairs, heater and a grill, the yurt sleeps up to six.
+Dog-friendly and fully stocked with dishes, utensils, pillows, chairs, heater and a grill, the yurt sleeps up to six.

-As if nearby Ravenwood Castle’s Medieval Village, castle rooms and Fairytale Village Cottages are not enough, for just $59 (yeah, way affordable, right?), visitors can tuck into a cozy reproduction British Romani Gypsy Wagon, equipped with double-decker beds, kitchenette and a bath house down the wooded path.
+As if nearby Ravenwood Castle’s Medieval Village castle rooms and Fairytale Village Cottages are not enough, for just $59 (yeah, way affordable, right?), visitors can tuck into a cozy reproduction British Romani Gypsy Wagon, equipped with double-decker beds, kitchenette and a bathhouse down the wooded path.

 A traditional Scottish hamlet, complete with Old World-style crofts and cottages, is part of the charm of The Glenlaurel Scottish Inn, which transports guests back to Medieval Europe, yet retains today’s modern conveniences.
-Glenlaurel’s fine dining and authentic Scottish Links Golf help visitors truly immerse themselves in a historical Scottish experience.
+Glenlaurel’s fine dining and authentic Scottish Links Golf help visitors truly immerse themselves in historical Scottish experience.

-In Hotel-Scoop review by writer Jamie Rhein, she says, “Inn at Cedar Falls’ owners, wife and husband team Ellen Grinsfelder and Terry Lingo, are known for hosting a great time and building community with splendid food and drink that makes for a perfect weekend stay.
-The beer and wine fest, featuring libations from several local breweries and offerings of area wine distributors, happens a couple times a year and is just one example of how Ellen and Terry are champions of what Hocking Hills has to offer.”
+In Hotel-Scoop review by writer Jamie Rhein, she says, “Inn at Cedar Falls’ owners, wife and husband team Ellen Grinsfelder and Terry Lingo, is known for hosting a great time and building community with splendid food and drink that makes for a perfect weekend stay.
+The beer and wine fest, featuring libations from several local breweries and offerings of area wine distributors, happens a couple of times a year and is just one example of how Ellen and Terry are champions of what Hocking Hills has to offer.”

-Located just 40 miles southeast of Columbus, Ohio, you can literally getaway from it all in Hocking Hills.
+Located just 40 miles southeast of Columbus, Ohio, you can literally get away from it all in Hocking Hills.
 For as little as $50 a night, you can explore the Hocking Hills region, and still have a jingle in our wallet to experience all this region has to offer.

 Accommodations at Fiddlestix, courtesy of Hocking Hills, Ohio; opinions expressed are my own.